pulumi/docs/content/blog/adopting-existing-cloud-resources-into-pulumi/index.md

 Because the `import` is provided in code, it can be configured in several different ways.
 You can look up import ids from Pulumi config instead of hard-coding them into programs, construct ids from predictable names based on program parameters, or even conditionally add the `import: <id>` property depending on whether one wants to deploy a stack in "adoption" or "creation" mode.

-This allows `import` to be used for a wide variety of adoption scenarios - from importing a single resource, to migrating a whole stack from an existing tool like Terraform to Pulumi, and even to automating the migration process across dozens of instances of an infrastructure deployment.
+Import can be used for a wide variety of adoption scenarios, from importing a single resource to migrating an entire stack from an existing tool like Terraform.
+You can even automate an entire migration process across dozens of instances of infrastructure deployment.

 ### Walkthrough of Adopting Existing Infrastructure to Pulumi